Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 1. Use customer journey map templates.

 Why make a customer journey map from scratch when you can use a template?
-Save yourself some time by downloading HubSpot’s free customer journey map templates.
+I saved so much time by downloading HubSpot’s free customer journey map templates.
+They cover everything from a buyer’s journey to a day in your customer’s life and lead nurturing.

 2. Set clear objectives for the map.

-Before you dive into your customer journey map, you need to ask yourself why you’re creating one in the first place.
+Before you dive into your customer journey map, ask yourself why you’re creating one in the first place.

 3. Profile your personas and define their goals.